NVIDIA/ais-k8s/monitoring/alloy/README.md

 # Authentication

 For remote writes, you'll need to authenticate with a secret.

-Follow the [instructions in the vault directory](../vault/README.md) and reference the Gitlab wiki to set up a secret in your target k8s cluster.
+Refer to the secrets-operator README in the `ais-infra` repo for setup information.

 # Usage